thib76X/MyResumeTH/README.md

 PS:
-I don't put everything on github.
-JS projects are old one.
+I don't put everything on github. pure JS projects are old one.

 You may find interesting README in different folder.
 Nevertheless, some README are empty but you will recognize because generally their name are "file"